 Scribing Lecture: All students are encouraged (not required!) to scribe at most one lecture for participation credit.
 You will be awarded the credit only if your notes are of a reasonable standard (as determined by course staff).
 Otherwise, you will be given an opportunity to improve and correct your notes.
 Note that this credit is a subset of the extra credit, which can be earned in other ways.

 We require one set of notes from the scribe team.
 The scribe team should take detailed notes during the lecture, then convert their notes into LaTeX format of 5-8 pages long.
-Scribe notes must be submitted within 1 week after the lecture.
+Scribe notes must be submitted within two weeks after the lecture (one week is ideal to get some feedback).
 Please submit your scribe notes on Relate Please sign up here (Google Sheets).
 Do not ask for permission.
 Login to Google Docs with your Illinois Credentials.

 We will use Piazza for our online discussion platform.
 You are encouraged to use Piazza to ask the course staff and your classmates and course-related questions (we will refer all email queries to piazza).
 Please self-register at https://piazza.com/illinois/fall2019/cs446